Find Your Horseback Riding Adventure

 Consider the first lesson your introduction to horseback riding.
 Staff teach riders some basic horse care and evaluate their current skill level and comfort riding.

 Riders typically learn how to groom and tack a horse and how to lead a horse on the ground.
-They will also spend time riding so the instructors can assess their ability to steer and stop their horse.
+They will also spend time riding so the instructors can assess their ability to steer and stop their horses.

 What Type of Clothing or Equipment Is Needed?

-RIders will need to wear long pants, boots with a heel and riding helmets.
+Riders will need to wear long pants, boots with a heel and riding helmets.

 Note: You may not need to buy special riding equipment.
-Most facilitities have extra boots and helmets for riders to use; contact them before registering to see if your child can borrow equipment (and save yourself the expense!).
+Most facilities have extra boots and helmets for riders to use; contact them before registering to see if your child can borrow equipment (and save yourself the expense!).